rubymonsters/ruby-for-beginners/source/13-bonus_1/01-operator_methods.md

 This is something called "syntax sugar", because it makes the language more sweet (no kidding).

-By the way, this works the same way for other things, too.
+By the way, this works the same way for other things too.

 For example, you have learned about the array and hash syntax that uses square brackets `[]` for reading and writing.